clj-commons/humanize/README.md

 # clojure-humanize

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library to produce human readable strings for numbers, dates based on similar python, javascript libraries

 ## Usage